hcat-tushar-langer/healthcare-management-app/readme.md

    - Develop a function to analyze a string of user access actions and determine the length of the longest sequence where all actions are unique.
    - The function should operate with a time complexity of O(n).
    - Write unit tests to validate the functionality against various scenarios.
-   - Implemente as a single end to end features involving UI and backend interaction
+   - Implement as a single end to end features involving UI and backend interaction

 2. **Efficient Pattern Search Mechanism** - `findPatternOccurrences`:
    - Implement a function that counts the occurrences of a pattern within a larger text.